The Islamic State in Khorasan

 Antonio Giustozzi has a PhD from the London School of Economics and is currently Visiting Professor at King’s College, London and fellow at the Royal United Services Institute.
 He has written or edited ten books, among which are Koran, Kalashnikov and Laptop: The Neo-Taliban Insurgency, 2002-7 and The Army of Afghanistan: A Political History of A Fragile Institution.

 ‘Drawing on incredible field research, and full of unique insight, this book explains how the Islamic State unexpectedly took root in Afghanistan and Pakistan.
 It reveals in detail the complex and mostly troubled relations between IS-K and the Taliban in both countries.
-This is yet another “must-read” study by Giustozzi, the great chronicler of the ongoing Afghan conflict.’ — Professor Theo Farrell, author of Unwinnable: Britain’s War in Afghanistan, 2001-2014
+This is yet another “must-read” study by Giustozzi, the great chronicler of the ongoing Afghan conflict.’ — Theo Farrell, Executive Dean of Law, Humanities and the Arts at the University of Wollongong, Australia, author of Unwinnable: Britain’s War in Afghanistan, 2001-2014